Helioviewer-Project/helios/README.md

 ## Overview

-Helios is a plugin for Helioviewer which uses 3js to render solar data onto 3D meshes.
-It works using the typical Helioviewer API, and also the Geometry Service provided by the Royal Observatory of Belgium for getting positional information of objects in space.
+Helios is an adaptation of [Helioviewer](https://helioviewer.org) which uses 3js to render solar images in 3D.

-Using these APIs, which provide images and positional information, we can render this data in 3D space.
+It works by getting image and positional data from the Helioviewer API, and rendering them in a 3D scene.
+You can interact with a demo [here](https://gl.helioviewer.org).

 ## How To Run It
 1. clone the repository